Dynamically preparing robust Bell states by time-boundary engineering: Proof of the robustness of Bell states against gradual time boundary

 If Eq.~(\ref{bc1}) is satisfied, we can also obtain the necessary and sufficient condition for constructing Bell states from Eq.~(\ref{bc2}), i.e., $\psi_{k_1,k_2}^{(-,+)}=\pm \psi_{k_2,k_1}^{(-,+)}$.

-By comparing the two types of time scattering processes, we conclude that as long as the parametric conditions for Bell states in Eq.~\eqref{bellcondition} (i.e., Eq.~(8) in the MT) are satisfied, the intermediate time boundary does not affect the construction of Bell states.
-This conclusion can also be extended to scenarios with more intermediate time boundaries in the time scattering process, which is responsible for the robustness of the Bell states against gradual time boundaries.
+By comparing the two types of TS processes, we conclude that as long as the parametric conditions for Bell states in Eq.~\eqref{bellcondition} are satisfied, the intermediate TB does not affect the construction of Bell states.
+This conclusion can also be extended to scenarios with more intermediate TBs in the TS process, which is responsible for the robustness of the Bell states against gradual TBs.